Land Acknowledgement

 Traditional Territory

 First Nations territories do not typically align to provincial and municipal demarcations and normally overlap each other.
-This is the case with the Township of Russell, which finds itself located on Iroquois (Haudeasaunee), Algonquin (Anishinabewaki and Omàmìwininìwag), and Mohawk (Kanienʼkehá꞉ka) traditional and unceded territory.
+This is the case with the Township of Russell, which finds itself located on Iroquois (Haudenosaunee), Algonquin (Anishinabewaki and Omàmìwininìwag), and Mohawk (Kanienʼkehá꞉ka) traditional and unceded territory.

 A map of the First Nations lands where our Township is located is on the Native Land website.